ZoabKapoor/project-ideas/free-1.md

 do they address the need?
 Are there any particularly admirable qualities of the language?
 Are there parts of the language you think could be improved?_

 There are no other DSLs in this domain that I know of.
-I imagine there aren't any because the domain is really small - for all we know, it could be just Mudd that has to deal with a terrible portal.
+I imagine there aren't any because the domain is really small - for all we know, it could be just Mudd that has to deal with a terrible registration portal.

 ## The Project